Can Whale Watch take passengers in wheel chairs?

 The first two rows on each side of the vessel are ideal places in which we would place people of limited mobility, they are close to the side door and easiest for us to monitor and keep the windows clear.

-At check in We will issue our guests boarding pass and have them watch our safety video early so that they are able to go to marina and meet with their crew early so that we can get them on to the vessel without other guests there and have them all comfortable before they arrive.
+At check in We will issue our guests boarding pass and have them go to the marina and meet with their crew early so that we can get them on to the vessel without other guests there and have them all comfortable before they arrive.
 When and where possible we do ask that someone traveling with our wheel chair guest is able to assist with carrying them on to the vessel – we have a carry chair for this purpose.
 There are toilet facilities available at our booking office, at the marina and also on our vessel.
-We also have life jackets placed under each seat on our vessels with the donning procedures outlined during our safety video.
+We also have life jackets placed under each seat on our vessels with the donning procedures outlined during our safety presentation.

 It is recommended to take precautions for sea sickness.
-We have herbal medication available at our Retail Store along with sea bands for hire.
+We have herbal medication available at our Retail Store.

 We then walk along the deck to the front door where there is a step into the boat where we will then place our guests comfortably in their seat for the tour.